SoftwareAG/c8y-docs/src/render/guides/users-guide/administration/managing-applications.html.md

 Depending on the information in the package being uploaded the system determines the application type.

-* If a "type" field exists and is equal to "MICROSERVICE" then the type is "MICROSERVICE".
+* If a "type" field exists and is equal to MICROSERVICE then the type is MICROSERVICE.
-* If no "type" field exists but the "apiVersion" field is defined then the type is "MICROSERIVCE".
+* If no "type" field exists but the "apiVersion" field is defined then the type is MICROSERIVCE.
-* Otherwise the type is "HOSTED" (referring to a web application).
+* Otherwise the type is HOSTED (referring to a web application).

 In case of microservices, the package must contain the manifest file and docker image of the microservice.
 Refer to [Microservice package reference](/guides/reference/microservice-package) in order to prepare and deploy the microservice package.

 In order to add an application by uploading a zip file, follow these steps:

-1. Click **Add application** in the "Own applications" page.
+1. Click **Add application** in the **Own applications** page.
 2. In the upcoming dialog, select **Upload zip file**.
 3. Simply drop a zip file or browse for it on your computer.